 As can be observed, both the procedures are defined in a way to keep the LCS Client unaware of the mobility signaling and the LCS session continuity is ensured.

 There could be a mapping of LCS QoS (from the values defined for 5GS to values defined in 4GS or vice versa) – this could be done by the GMLC.

+For QoS attributes that are common between 5GS and EPS, the original LCS QoS defined values can be used as is in 5GS.

+For QoS attributes that are specific to EPS -> the QoS mapping could be done to the most stringent QoS value with best effort handling in QoS Class.

+In case the LMF is configured to use LCS over user plane in 5GS, then LMF will choose to initiate the LCS session over user plane at step 24.